CamDavidsonPilon/lifelines/docs/Examples.rst

     ])

-And a covariate dataframe representing funding rounds like:
+And a covariate DataFrame representing funding rounds like:

 .. code-block:: python